bible verses about capital punishment

 At the same time, it is important to note that this commandment should not be taken lightly.
 The Old Testament law prescribed very specific criteria for when capital punishment could be carried out (Deuteronomy 17:6).
 Furthermore, it was up to the authorities to determine whether or not a crime warranted death (Leviticus 24:17).
 In other words, capital punishment should only be used in extreme cases where there is no doubt about the guilt of the accused.

-See also bible verses about caring for the sick
+See also bible verses about anniversary

 In conclusion, God has commanded man to carry out capital punishment in extreme cases where there is no doubt about the guilt of the accused.
 This commandment reflects His holiness and justice and serves as a reminder of how serious certain crimes are.
 It also brings closure for victims and their families while providing a deterrent against future criminal activity.